jandefoos/clicker/README.md

 Try the analysis with the example file `log/180519_do-master_vorrunde3_kunath-retzlaff_heinrich-sorger.log`

+Info: Left Team plays downwards and is blue
+Info: Right Team plays upwards and is red

 Info: Developed and used up to know with Ubuntu 16.4. and Python 2.7